-Paris, Bibliothèque nationale de France, fr.
-25408 is a volume of didactic and devotional material in French and Latin.
-It was produced in England in 1267.
+Paris, Bibliothèque nationale de France, fonds français 1136 contains a collection of 19 didactic and devotional works in French known as the Legiloque.
+It was produced in Paris in the 1330s.

 A. People used to be baptized as adults, but now they’re baptized as infants.
 Two things are required for salvation: 1) baptism, and 2) faith.
 Godparents guarantee that their godchildren will believe properly, though they fall short in this today.
 When children come of age, they need to have faith in their hearts and demonstrate that faith in word and deed.
 What do you think about the state of the world?